Views

 You can add any (external) libraries and files not within an open project’s folder using the Sigasi Projects View.
 In the Sigasi Projects View, right-click any file or folder and select the New Linked File… or New Linked Folder… option to add files and folders from outside the project location.
 The configuration of these external files and folders will be kept in the .project file in the project root.

 You can add external files and folders anywhere in a project.
-If you add a large folder, for example, the unisim primitives, make sure to exclude the folder (Right-click > Set Library > Exclude from Build) from being built and only include the required files.
+If you add a large folder, for example, the unisim primitives, make sure to exclude the folder (Right-click > Configure > Exclude from Build) from being built and only include the required files.
 Alternatively, you can put the library files in a folder called Common Libraries.
 Then they will only be indexed and not analyzed for errors.

 Buttons in the Sigasi Projects View